 Relaxed Rules on Bunkers

 Bunkers have always been defined as hazards under the rules of golf.
 In March, the USGA and R&A unveiled sweeping proposed revisions to the rules, which are slated to become effective in 2019 after a review period.
 (See http://golfcontentnetwork.com/news/usga-modernize-the-rules-of-golf/) The proposed changes relax the rules on bunkers.
-In doing so, it raises the question of whether bunkers should be treated similarly to water hazards.
+In doing so, they raise the question of whether bunkers should be treated similarly to water hazards.

 The proposed rules would permit a player to touch or move loose impediments in a bunker.
 They may also touch the sand with a hand or club.
 However, players are not permitted to deliberately touch the sand with a hand, rake, or club to test the condition of the sand; touch the sand with a club while making a practice swing or during the backswing of a stroke; or ground the club in front of or behind the ball.